Head First PMP 4th Edition Book Review

 Authors: Jennifer Greene, PMP & Andrew Stellman, PMP

-Short Description: A Learner’s Companion to Passing the Project Management Professional Exam
+Short Description: A Learner’s Companion to Passing the Project Management Professional Exam.

 I was an avid reader of fiction books till I was in college.
 Nowadays, I rarely read fiction books.
 My priorities have changed.
 Although, my reading propensity has not diminished, but my preferences have changed.
 These days, I read books on varied subjects.

-Head First PMP Book Review
+Head First PMP Study Guide

 In every chapter, there are small exercises, crosswords and fill-in-the-blanks, that are very useful in remembering the PMP concepts.
 At the end of every chapter there are sample PMP questions that gives the reader a thorough revision of the chapter.